openswarm-eu/draft-ietf-lake-edhoc-psk/draft-lopez-lake-edhoc-psk.md

 ID_CRED_PSK = {4 : h'lf' }
 ~~~~~~~~~~~~

-- CRED_PSK is an RPK encoded as a CCS.
+- CRED_PSK is a COSE_Key compatible credential, encoded as a CCS or CWT.
 For example:

 ~~~~~~~~~~~~
 {                                               /CCS/